-We’re all familiar with that feeling of walking through a dark abandoned park at night and imagining up some quick safety precautions if the worst should happen.
-There have been some shocking statistics via a new report by the Centers for Disease Control and Prevention, in which 44 percent of women reported experiencing some sort of sexual violence in their lifetime.
-Personal safety is no laughing matter and it doesn’t discriminate to just women—both men and women are at risk.
-Thankfully our technology boom hasn’t only given us addictive games and social networks—there is also a plethora of apps and technology that can actually keep us safer.
+There have been some shocking statistics via a report by the Centers for Disease Control and Prevention, in which 44 percent of women reported experiencing some sort of sexual violence in their lifetime.
+Personal safety is no laughing matter, and it doesn’t discriminate to just women—men and women, and children and adults, can all fall victim to harassment and attacks.
+Thankfully our technology boom has given us more than just games and social networks—there is also a plethora of apps and technology that can actually keep us safer.

-The development of GPS and other location-based technology has led-way to some genius personal safety apps.
-But with so many on offer/available, how do you decide which app to download?
-Which app is really going to make the potential difference to help avoid disaster?
+The development of GPS and other location-based technology has led-way to innovative new personal safety apps.
+But with so many on offer, how do you decide which app to download?

 However much we love our smartphones, there are times we’ll be without them, and it’s important that in times of emergency there is a way to call for help beyond our trusty phones.
 The app React Mobile has a smart key-ring device that pairs with an app on your phone via Bluetooth, so you can get help faster if your phone’s locked or out of reach when you need help.
 In an emergency you can hit the button on the device which immediately alerts your emergency contacts.

-Also on the simple side, SafeTrek has one feature—you hit the button in the middle of the screen at anytime you’re feeling unsafe.
+SafeTrek is another straightforward app that’s easy to use in the spur of the moment.
+There’s one feature—you hit the button in the middle of the screen at any time you’re feeling unsafe.
 Once you’re safe again you hit a 4-digit pin number, and if you don’t enter this number the app will automatically contact the local police.